 The modelling approach presented here allows for investigation of potential effects of climate change on consumer-resource systems.
 Synchrony / mismatch between a consumer and its resource is fundamental to predict future species distribution.
-Future studies may go further by including more complex mechanistic approaches (e.g., energy budget models) in order to model the whole life cycle of the consumer, which would lead to new insights on the dynamics of the systems.
-Our model could be linked to models that explore the consequences of phenological mismatch on the population dynamics of a consumer and its resource (e.g., Bewick et al., 2016).
+Future studies may go further by including more complex mechanistic approaches (e.g., energy budget models) in order to model the whole life cycle of the consumer, which could lead to new insights on the dynamics of the systems.
+Our model could be linked to models that explore the consequences of phenological mismatch on the population dynamics of consumer – resource systems (e.g., Bewick et al., 2016).

 Acknowledgement